practicalli/clojure/continuous-integration/circle-ci/random-clojure-function.md

 https://youtu.be/sXZKrD4cAFk
 {% endyoutube %}

+> #### Hint::Use -M flag instead of -A
+> The `-M` flag has replaced the `-A` flag for including aliases when running Clojure main, which is the approach that the cider jack-in command uses.

 ## Create a new project
 Start following the guide to create the random clojure function project, using a deps.edn for the Clojure project configuration